hi-hu/Codepath-Hu-Dropbox/README.md

 * [x] Optional: You should be able to swipe through the welcome screens instead of just tapping them.

 #### Acknowledegment
 - Created with the help from the good folks at Codepath and mentors.
-In addition thanks for Mark @ Thoughtbot.
+In addition, thanks to Mark @ Thoughtbot for volunteering his time.
 - GIF > Licecap http://www.cockos.com/licecap/

 #### License